gjtorikian/mathematical/README.md

 * At one point, I began to try and convert the MathJax code to Ruby to figure out how it accomplished its `toSVG` methods.
-The MathJax codebase, while written by geniuses, is absoloutely incomprehnsible, due in part to JavaScript's inability to possess a coherent structure.
+The MathJax codebase, while written by geniuses, is incomprehensible, due in part to JavaScript's inability to possess a coherent structure.

 * Near the end of my wits, I mimicked the behavior of [`mathrender2`](https://github.com/quipper/mathrender2),